ThreeMammals/Ocelot/docs/features/configuration.rst

 -----------------

 If you are using Consul for configuration (or other providers in the future) you might want to key your configurations so you can have multiple configurations :)
-This feature was requested in `#346 <https://github.com/ThreeMammals/Ocelot/issues/346>`_!
+This feature was requested in `Issue 346 <https://github.com/ThreeMammals/Ocelot/issues/346>`_!
 In order to specify the key you need to set the ConfigurationKey property in the ServiceDiscoveryProvider section of the configuration json file e.g.

 .. code-block:: json